Skip to main content

 Integration

-The installation of the Smart Agent solution on the customer's site is done by integrating a snippet of javascript code within the desired page.
+The installation of the Smart Agents solution on the customer's site is done by integrating a snippet of javascript code within the desired page.

 JS